-- At the top of the rise, go straight across the farm drive via wooden kissing gate NB.
-The farm drive leads to Highfold Farm. - Go through metal 7-bar gate & continue across field, slightly to left, heading for large house in distance - Climb over the stile and turn right, following the hedge on the right - Go into trees and go straight through, crossing 2 stiles, into the field opposite; head diagonally right aiming for the top right corner - Climb over stile and stay on the right side of the next field - Climb over stile and turn right up the farm track, then continue straight ahead up the tarmac farm drive Holcombe Farm is on your left - Turn left onto the quiet country road, keeping Holcombe Farm buildings on your left - The road goes down into a dip to cross a stream and up the other side; continue past Holcombe House - Turn right just after Upper Holcombe Farm at a Public Footpath sign at stone track that leads into farm - Climb over stile and head up and right towards a telegraph pole and then towards the trees further up - Climb over stile next to gate and continue up through the trees - Just after a farm track on your right, turn right where indicated by a Public Footpath sign - After 50 yards the path merges onto farm track which you saw earlier, continue along with field on right - Towards end of field bear slightly left to cross over to farm track on edge of upper field - Continue through into next field, keep to the right alongside the trees - At the end of the field, head towards the trees, bearing slightly right, into the corner of field; there is no Public Footpath sign, but it is a well-worn single track, go slightly downhill towards farm buildings - Emerge into the farm buildings of Spoonbed Farm and continue straight ahead past an old barn (marked "dangerous structure") and out along the farm drive, slightly uphill - Follow the farm drive straight ahead all the way up to the road, ignoring a Public Footpath to the right
+At the top of the rise, go straight across the farm drive via wooden gate

+NB.
+The farm drive leads to Highfold Farm.

+Go through another wooden gate and continue across field, slightly to left, heading for large house in distance

+Go through a wooden gate and turn right, following the hedge on the right.
+You are now following stream to your left in bottom of valley

+Go through trees and go straight across path, through two wooden gates, into the field opposite; head diagonally right aiming for the top right corner

+- > Climb over stile (gate usually open) and stay on the right side of the next field - > Climb over stile and turn right up the farm track, then continue straight ahead up the tarmac farm drive

+Holcombe Farm is on your left

+- > Turn left onto the quiet country road, keeping Holcombe Farm buildings on your left - > The road goes down into a dip to cross a stream and up the other side; continue past Holcombe House - > Turn right just after Upper Holcombe Farm at a Public Footpath sign at stone track that leads into farm - > Climb over stile and head up and right towards a telegraph pole and then towards the trees further up.
+Views to Painswick Beacon to right - > Climb over stile next to gate and continue up through the trees - > Just after a farm track on your right, where original track bends to left, continue straight ahead where indicated by a Public Footpath sign - > After 50 yards the path merges onto farm track which you saw earlier, continue along with field on right - > Towards end of field bear slightly left to cross over to farm track on edge of upper field - > Continue through into next field, keep to the right alongside the trees